-This course provides an overview of the role of criminal justice agencies in emergency preparation and response.
+This course provides an overview of the justice agencies in emergency preparation and response.
 An examination of the identification, analysis and response to threats will be covered as well as interagency management infrastructures.
 The threats examined in the course will be the result of terrorism, natural disasters, technological disasters, oil spills, labor disputes, or other types of case studies.
-Prerequisite: CJ110